peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 If the CI build fails, please review the logs for the failed step on your pull request page, fix the issues locally, and push the new changes to your branch.
 This will automatically trigger a new CI run.

+## Project Scope

+To help guide contributions, please note the intended scope of the project.
+The framework's hierarchy culminates at the "study" level, which aggregates multiple experiments.

+While there are parallel scripts for experiments and studies (e.g., `repair_experiment.ps1` and `repair_study.ps1`), a workflow to process or aggregate multiple studies (e.g., a hypothetical `process_studies.ps1`) is considered out of scope.
+Contributions focusing on meta-analysis across different studies fall outside the project's current goals.

 ## Reporting Bugs and Suggesting Enhancements

 If you find a bug or have an idea for an improvement, please **open an issue** on GitHub.
 *   For bugs, include a clear title, steps to reproduce, expected behavior, and any relevant logs.
-*   For enhancements, describe the feature and why it would be valuable.
+*   For enhancements that align with the project scope, describe the feature and why it would be valuable.